Skip to main content

 Now, observe that

-for any value of \(x\text{.}\) So the Taylor series (7.23) converges absolutely for every value of \(x\text{,}\) and thus converges for every value of \(x\text{.}\)
+for any value of x.
+So the Taylor series (7.23) converges absolutely for every value of x, and thus converges for every value of x.

-One question still remains: while the Taylor series for \(e^x\) converges for all \(x\text{,}\) what we have done does not tell us that this Taylor series actually converges to \(e^x\) for each \(x\text{.}\) We’ll return to this question when we consider the error in a Taylor approximation near the end of this section.
+One question still remains: while the Taylor series for ex converges for all x, what we have done does not tell us that this Taylor series actually converges to ex for each x.
+We’ll return to this question when we consider the error in a Taylor approximation near the end of this section.

-As we did for power series, we define the interval of convergence of a Taylor series to be the set of values of \(x\) for which the series converges.
-And as we did with power series, we typically use the Ratio Test to find the values of \(x\) for which the Taylor series converges absolutely, and then check the endpoints separately if the radius of convergence is finite.
+As we did for power series, we define the interval of convergence of a Taylor series to be the set of values of x for which the series converges.
+And as we did with power series, we typically use the Ratio Test to find the values of x for which the Taylor series converges absolutely, and then check the endpoints separately if the radius of convergence is finite.

 Example 7.61.

-1. Use the Ratio Test to explicitly determine the interval of convergence of the Taylor series for \(f(x) = \frac{1}{1-x}\) centered at \(x=0\) .
+1. Use the Ratio Test to explicitly determine the interval of convergence of the Taylor series for f(x)=11x centered at x=0 .

-2. Use the Ratio Test to explicitly determine the interval of convergence of the Taylor series for \(f(x) = \cos(x)\) centered at \(x=0\text{.}\)
+2. Use the Ratio Test to explicitly determine the interval of convergence of the Taylor series for f(x)=cos(x) centered at x=0.

-3. Use the Ratio Test to explicitly determine the interval of convergence of the Taylor series for \(f(x) = \sin(x)\) centered at \(x=0\text{.}\)
+3. Use the Ratio Test to explicitly determine the interval of convergence of the Taylor series for f(x)=sin(x) centered at x=0.

 Answer.

-3. The interval \((-1,1)\text{.}\)
+3. The interval (1,1).

 Solution.

-1. Using the Ratio Test with the \(k\)th term \(\frac{|x|^{2k}}{(2k)!}\) we get
+1. Using the Ratio Test with the kth term |x|2k(2k)! we get

-So the interval of convergence of the Taylor series for \(f(x) = \cos(x)\) centered at \(x=0\) is \((-\infty, \infty)\text{.}\)
+So the interval of convergence of the Taylor series for f(x)=cos(x) centered at x=0 is (,).

-2. Using the Ratio Test with the \(k\)th term \(\frac{|x|^{2k+1}}{(2k+1)!}\) we get
+2. Using the Ratio Test with the kth term |x|2k+1(2k+1)! we get

-So the interval of convergence of the Taylor series for \(f(x) = \sin(x)\) centered at \(x=0\) is \((-\infty, \infty)\text{.}\)
+So the interval of convergence of the Taylor series for f(x)=sin(x) centered at x=0 is (,).

-3. Using the Ratio Test with the \(k\)th term \(|x|^{k}\) we get
+3. Using the Ratio Test with the kth term |x|k we get

-So the series \(\sum_{k=0}^{\infty} x^k\) converges absolutely when \(|x| \lt 1\) or for \(-1 \lt x \lt 1\) and diverges when \(|x| \gt 1\text{.}\) Since the Ratio Test doesn’t tell us what happens when \(x=1\text{,}\) we need to check the endpoints separately.
+So the series k=0xk converges absolutely when |x|<1 or for 1<x<1 and diverges when |x|>1.
+Since the Ratio Test doesn’t tell us what happens when x=1, we need to check the endpoints separately.

-• When \(x=1\) we have the series \(\sum_{k=0}^{\infty} 1\) which diverges since \(\lim_{k \to \infty} 1 \neq 0\text{.}\)
+• When x=1 we have the series k=01 which diverges since limk10.

-• When \(x=-1\) we have the series \(\sum_{k=0}^{\infty} (-1)^k\) which diverges since \(\lim_{k \to \infty} (-1)^k\) does not exist.
+• When x=1 we have the series k=0(1)k which diverges since limk(1)k does not exist.

-Therefore, the interval of convergence of the Taylor series for \(f(x) = \frac{1}{1-x}\) centered at \(x=0\) is \((-1,1)\text{.}\)
+Therefore, the interval of convergence of the Taylor series for f(x)=11x centered at x=0 is (1,1).

-The Ratio Test allows us to determine the set of \(x\) values for which a Taylor series converges absolutely.
-However, just because a Taylor series for a function \(f\) converges, we cannot be certain that the Taylor series actually converges to \(f(x)\text{.}\) To show why and where a Taylor series does in fact converge to the function \(f\text{,}\) we next consider the error that is present in Taylor polynomials.
+The Ratio Test allows us to determine the set of x values for which a Taylor series converges absolutely.
+However, just because a Taylor series for a function f converges, we cannot be certain that the Taylor series actually converges to f(x).
+To show why and where a Taylor series does in fact converge to the function f, we next consider the error that is present in Taylor polynomials.

 Subsection 7.9.4 Error Approximations for Taylor Polynomials